By Craig // February 1, 2013 // 15 Comments

 Looking for some water sports action?

-Now, let’s get back to our four preferred beaches.
+Now, let’s get back to our four best beaches in Phuket.

 It was our first stop on our Phuket beaches discovery drive with Mr Dam.
-We were in the Bangtao Bay area, and if we didn’t ask for a coffee stop, we may have never visited Layan.
+We were in the Bangtao Bay area, and if we didn’t ask for a coffee stop, we may have never visited Layan Beach.

 We pulled up at the end of a narrow beach road, stepped out of the car, and there in front of us was our Thai bliss.

-Easily the quietest and most beautiful beach we visited.
+Easily the quietest and most beautiful beach we visited in Phuket.

 I can’t believe we almost had this piece of paradise all to ourselves, in peak season!
 No jet skis, no touts, the water was crystal clear, the sand soft and white, and a super chilled vibe.